The three phase approach

-The backdrop to much of my therapeutic work in Phase 2 was my therapists helping me to learn to contain my feelings.
+The backdrop to much of my therapeutic work in phase 2 was the various therapists I have worked with helping me to learn to contain my feelings.
 I grew up believing that feelings were wrong, shameful, and weak.
 I stuffed them down, or I dissociated from them.
 But then, in this therapy room, they were allowed to be.
-They could come, we could notice them, they could rise, we could notice them, they could form into a fist wanting to hit or tears wanting to fall, we could notice them, and let them be.
+They could come, we could notice them, they could rise, we could notice them, they could form into a fist wanting to hit or tears wanting to fall, we could notice them, and we could let them be.

 Even after many years’ work, I still felt by default that I couldn’t ‘go there’.
 I automatically avoided it all.
 I got busy with work, I let minor issues be the focus of my session, I scurried from the therapeutic relationship, I argued theory or danced around the issue – anything other than ‘going there’.
 The instinct to avoid was burned deep in me.
-And then at other times – usually with other parts of me – the trauma was imminent and we were in it, steeped thick up to our necks in it, and we couldn’t hold back, couldn’t avoid, couldn’t think about anything else, couldn’t do anything other than explode it all out of our heads in a frantic, desperate collapse of defences.
+And then at other times – usually with other parts of me – the trauma was imminent, and we were in it, steeped thick up to our necks in it, and we couldn’t hold back, couldn’t avoid, couldn’t think about anything else, couldn’t do anything other than explode it all out of our heads in a frantic, desperate collapse of defences.
 We wanted to get it all out, and we wanted to get it all out, now.
 ‘Don’t make me vomit slowly,’ is what I would say when we were in this state of mind.
 ‘Let’s just do it – I don’t care – I can’t stand this – I need to get it out.’

 I eventually learned that this stuff would only shift – the trauma would only be processed and metabolised – if at least to some extent I was able to own it as mine, rather than disowning it into the various traumatised parts of me.
 I had to work at integrating, at making associations, rather than dissociating – ‘This is me, and this is my trauma; these things happened to me; I am me; I am still me now remembering what happened to me.’
 Owning it, accepting it, was (still is) hard – I’ve had a lifetime of coping with it by disowning it, by disremembering it, so it’s a new way to live, a new way to think and to be.

 Only once I had sufficient physical and emotional distance from the people who abused me could I begin to touch the edges of that anger.
 Previously I had avoided my anger through the shame that says, ‘I don’t deserve to be angry, because I deserved the bad things that happened to me’.
 That had kept me safe from them as a child – anger would have been met with the most severe punishment!
 But it was unhelpful now as an adult, where I continued to pay the price of shame rather than being able to straighten my spine and lift my eyes and walk purposefully into life.
 I had to feel safe enough to feel that anger towards them rather than directing it instead towards me.
 So physical safety and emotional distance from them was important before I could even begin to ‘go there’ with much of this stuff.

 But I have learned, gradually, that it’s only by thinking and feeling, only by bringing those two aspects together, that this stuff can shift.
 But I’ve also learned that it does shift, and the process, painful though it is, is worth it.

 How do you process trauma when you can’t even remember it?
 That was the struggle I faced, like so many other survivors.
 But what I eventually realised was that it was not a case of ‘all or nothing’ – that I either remembered it or I didn’t.
-Usually the bigger problem was that I couldn’t face recalling it, at least not all in one go, and what I did remember was not ‘integrated’: it was not joined up.
+Usually, the bigger problem was that I couldn’t face recalling it, at least not all in one go, and what I did remember was not ‘integrated’: it was not joined up.
 There was a fragment here, a visual image there, a feeling here, an automatic flinching there.
-The hard work of Phase 2 was actually bringing all of those things into consciousness and then starting to join them together.
+The hard work of phase 2 was actually bringing all of those things into consciousness and then starting to join them together.
 There were a few different ‘techniques’ that we used to do this:

 Usually my survival had been achieved by things that I had always considered shameful – not fighting back, not running, not screaming for help, not doing anything at all.
-But then I began to understand: that way I shrunk myself down and became small and subservient and didn’t move – that wasn’t pathetic.
+But then I began to understand: the way I shrunk myself down and became small and subservient and didn’t move – that wasn’t pathetic.
 It was smart.
 It meant that I didn’t ignite their wrath.
 It meant that the abuse was over and done with more quickly.
 I had always seen it as weakness and my compliance as consent.
 But I began to be able to reframe it as my best attempt to survive.

-We ‘installed’ this resource by pausing the narrative, and noticing how different I might feel in my body if I had a meat cleaver, or the police had arrived.
+We ‘installed’ this resource by pausing the narrative and noticing how different I might feel in my body if I had a meat cleaver, or the police had arrived.
 We paused on that, let the feeling of power and freedom nestle down into my guts and inflate every muscle, and then ‘practised’ that mental state for the next few days and weeks until every time we thought of that particular incident, instead of the terror and humiliation, the competing emotions of strength, anger and righteous revenge came through instead.

 You can feel really daft, pushing against a wall and focusing on how strong you feel, but it does work.
-It was about not trying to change the mind until we’ve changed the body.
+It is about not trying to change the mind until we’ve changed the body.
 Let the body feel strong and powerful and then we will have a different relationship with ourselves, instead of feeling, eternally, that we need to make ourselves small and submit.

 I learned to stand up – to really stand up.
 To feel strong and powerful and competent and brave standing up, rather than the automatic weakness and impulse to collapse that I had at first.
 We identified that being told to stand up was often a prelude for me of abuse, hence my automatic reaction of crumpling and terror.
 But when I learned, slowly, to stand up and notice that nothing bad happened – to pause and think and reflect and feel it in my body that nothing bad was happening – it began to transform my bodily reactions.